Required Application Materials

 First-year applicants are required to submit the following:

-- Official high school transcript, and official transcripts from any colleges and universities attended, whether the student completed the course(s) or not
+- Official transcripts of all college work.
+Official transcripts must be submitted for all colleges or universities attended whether the student completed the term(s) or not

 - $55 USD application fee waived for all transfer applicants